Skip Navigation or Skip to Content

 THIS CLASS IS FULL.

-Participants will write memoirs that detail memorable life experiences.
-Each week, we meet, share, and read essays written in advance.
+In this class, participants prepare memoirs that detail memorable life experiences.
+Each week, members have the opportunity to share the essays they have written in advance.
 Participants are asked to honor an 800-word/5- minute reading time limit in order to accommodate all class members.
-Each author will receive gentle, constructive, and supportive feedback related to the writing following their reading time.
+Each author will receive supportive feedback related to his/her submission.
 Discovering one’s personal writing style, voice, and effectiveness are part of the fun we enjoy in this class.
-All writing levels are welcome.

 • Short Story Discussion